apache/ignite/modules/azure/README.txt

 Apache Ignite Azure Module
 ------------------------

-Apache Ignite Azure module provides Azure Blob Storage based implementations of IP finder for TCP discovery.
+Apache Ignite Azure module provides Azure Blob Storage based implementation of IP finder for TCP discovery.

 To enable Azure module when starting a standalone node, move 'optional/ignite-azure' folder to 'libs' folder before running 'ignite.{sh|bat}' script.
 The content of the module folder will